Google Pixel 9 Pro XL vs Apple iPhone SE (3rd Gen)

 Who should buy each?

-Choose the Apple iPhone SE (3rd Gen) if: you need a compact phone for quick tasks, you're on a budget, or you prefer the familiarity of the Home button.
+Choose the Apple iPhone SE (3rd Gen) if: you want a lightweight phone for easy one-handed use, prefer a classic design with a Home button, or need an affordable entry into the iPhone ecosystem.
 (4.7" display, 60 Hz refresh)

 Conclusion